Guillaume-Riviere/ALGOSUP_2022_Project_4_Group_A/Documents/functional.md

 #### 2. Occupied Rooms
 #### 3. Halls

-In the halls, you can hear students talking and walking, the drone flying and robots driving
+In the halls, you can hear students talking and walking, the drone flying and robots driving.

 #### 4. Drone Flights